TentativeConvert/LaTeX2Anki/README.md

 - cloze deletions
 - dynamic page rendering based on screen size and user preferences (night mode)

 Notes created and shared using LaTeX-Note-Importer are essentially static images.
-Notes created and shared using the script and workflow described here are html based, with maths mixed in and rendered using Anki's inbuild MathJax engine.
+Notes created and shared using the script and workflow described here are html based, with maths mixed in and rendered using Anki's built-in MathJax engine.

 ## Prerequisites